Pul Kanjri: Shiv Temple

 On the right side of the memorial is a Shiv Temple made of Nanakshahi Bricks.
 Inside on the ceiling of the temple and sides is fresco work depicting various Hindu deities from mythology including Shiva, Vishnu, Ram, Krishan and Goddesses.

+The most intriguing paintings, however are on the outer wall facing west.
+Most of these paintings have faded but people with keen eye can still make out depiction of Guru Nanak Dev Ji in one of the faded paintings along with Bala and Mardana.
+In other painting one can make out the depictions of legendary lovers as Sohni and Mahiwal in which Mahiwal is playing flute on the bank of the river while Sohni is swimming across the river.
+Other painting are difficult to decipher.
+These could be either lovers like Sassi Punnu or some Sufi Saints.
+It needs immediate attention of experts to preserve this part otherwise these will be damaged beyond recognition.
+Bullet marks from the earlier Indo-Pak wars can be seen on the west and north walls of the temple.

 Sarovar

 Originally, it was a store house (pool) for the water, but later on the name Sarovar was given to it.
 The water to the pool was supplied from the nearby canal.
 There is an open space for the gents to take a dip and a covered one for the ladies, whereas there is a separate slope for the animals.

 Baradari

 The stay house of Maharaja Ranjit Singh known as baradari (the house with 12 doors), is almost in ruins.

-Battle of Pul kanjari
+Battle of Pul Kanjari

 Pul Kanjri was captured by the Pakistani army during the Indo-Pak wars of 1965 and 1971.
 However, it was later returned to India as a part of peace treaty between the countries.

-On December 17th and 18th, 2 Sikh attacked and recaptured the Pulkanjri village.
+"On December 17th and 18th 1971, 2 Sikh Regiment attacked and recaptured the Pulkanjri village.
 During this attack L/Naik Shangara Singh displayed conspicuous gallantry in clearing two machinegun posts which were holding the attack up.
 Shangara Singh dashed through a minefield and hurled a grenade at one of the post.
 He then charged the second gun and leaping over the loophole he snatched the gun from its occupants.
 As he stood with the gun in his hands he received a fatal burst in his abdomen and fell to the ground with the gun still in his hand.
 He was awarded a posthumous Maha Vir Chakra.
 N/ Sub.
 Gian Singh received a posthumous Vir Chakra.
 The Pakistanis tried to recapture the Pulkanjri village using a company of 43 Punjab and two companies of 15 Punjab.
 The Sikhs stood firm and inflicted heavy casualties on the enemy's 15 Punjab.
-In a local counter attack they captured 1 officer and 8 OR's of 43 Punjab and 4 OR's of 15 Punjab.)
+In a local counter attack they [Indians] captured 1 officer and 8 OR's of 43 Punjab and 4 OR's of 15 Punjab [of Pakistan].)"